jpescalona/gatling-amqp/README.md

 off.
 It changes way of getting publish seq number and way of acknowledge from amqp server is done (sync or async).

+In message body, session values can be used for injecting dynamic data, same behavior like gatling session API: http://gatling.io/docs/current/session/session_api/

 ```
   implicit val amqpProtocol: AmqpProtocol = amqp
     .host("localhost")